-The article presents main building blocks in programming AI in Python and it is loosely based on my notes from Harvard’s course CS50’s Introduction to Artificial Intelligence with Python 2020 and extended to include other interesting concepts and Python libraries that were not mentioned in the course.
+The article presents the main building blocks in programming AI in Python, and it is loosely based on my notes from Harvard’s course CS50’s Introduction to Artificial Intelligence with Python 2020 and extended to include other interesting concepts and Python libraries that were not mentioned in the course.

-There is a debate what should really be considered AI.
-Some people suggest that the term should be reserved for general artificial intelligence while others consider anything smart to be AI, including things that are not really that advanced from today’s perspective.
-Harvard and other universities prefer to use AI as an encompassing term for any building blocks that were or are used today in building intelligent systems even if they are far from thinking like humans.
+There is a debate about what should be considered AI.
+Some people suggest that the term should be reserved for general artificial intelligence.
+In contrast, others believe anything smart to be AI, including things that are not that advanced from today’s perspective.
+Harvard and other universities prefer to use AI as an encompassing term for any building blocks that were or are used today in building intelligent systems, even if they are far from thinking like humans.

-The course was meant as an introduction into the most important and foundational techniques in building AI systems.
-It is not a comprehensive list of research areas or algorithms, but a very nice overview of the main areas that we can study and leverage in our applications.
+The course was meant as an introduction to the most essential and foundational techniques in building AI systems.
+It is not a comprehensive list of research areas or algorithms but a very nice overview of the main areas we can study and leverage in our applications.
 Personally, I really liked the course, both the contents and presentation.

-Following the course, I divided artificial intelligence into following sections:
+Following the course, I divided artificial intelligence into the following sections:

 - Neural networks

 - Time series

 Search refers to the techniques that are used for finding a solution to a problem given some initial state and possible actions that can be taken.
 These kinds of problems are typically modeled using various graphs like decision trees and solved with graph theory.
 Finding the solution (the final state) for the purpose of AI is then done using search algorithms like A* that are based on the basic breadth-first and depth-first search algorithms and their variations.
 These problems can be further extended to ones where we also have an opponent, an adversary where two players try to win against one another.
 This type of problem is called adversarial search and we can use it to implement AI for playing some games like Tic Tac Toe.